-While the Board currently has an independent Chairperson of the Board ("Chair"), the Board believes that it is important to retain the flexibility to allocate the responsibilities of the offices of Chair and Chief Executive Officer in any manner that it determines to be in the best interests of the Company at any point in time.
+While Mr. Larkin currently serves as the independent Chairperson of the Board ("Chair"), the Board believes that it is important to retain the flexibility to allocate the responsibilities of the offices of Chair and Chief Executive Officer in any manner that it determines to be in the best interests of the Company at any point in time.

 The Board reviews its leadership structure periodically as part of its annual self-assessment process.
 In addition, the Board continues to monitor developments in corporate governance as well as the approaches our peers undertake.
 The Board believes that the current Board leadership structure, coupled with a strong emphasis on Board independence, provides effective independent oversight of management while allowing the Board and management to benefit from Mr. Godshall's demonstrated senior leadership skills, expertise from years of experience in the medical device industry, and his experience and familiarity with our business as President and Chief Executive Officer.
-Our Independent Directors bring experience, oversight and expertise from outside of Shockwave, while Mr. Godshall brings Shockwave-specific experience and expertise.
+Our Independent Directors, including Mr. Larkin, bring experience, oversight and expertise from outside of Shockwave, while Mr. Godshall brings Shockwave-specific experience and expertise.
+Any changes to the leadership structure of our Board, if made, will be promptly disclosed on the Investor Relationship portion of our website, and in our proxy materials.
+Our Board, in its sole discretion, may seek input from our stockholders on the leadership structure of the Board.